 -

-Apply routing and security policies to your service endpoints by using the Azure Portal, CLI, and API.
+Apply routing and security policies to your ANQ service endpoints by using the Azure Portal, CLI, and API.

 -

-When you create your instance, the Azure Portal guides you to create an appropriate subnet configuration in your virtual network.
+When you create your ANQ instance, the Azure Portal guides you to create an appropriate subnet configuration in your virtual network.
 Then, VNet injection delegates privileges to Qumulo by communicating with the subnet.

 Prerequisites for Configuring Virtual Networking